 Stretching the back

 • Upper back stretch Hold right arm with left hand just above elbow, pushing elbow toward left shoulder.
-Repeat on opposite side.
+Repeat on the opposite side.

 Take a deep breath and relax